kosshi-net/matrix-bot/README.md

 ### Image repost detection
-The bot creates perceptual hashes of images posted to rooms where `"phash"=true`, which is then used for repost detection.
+The bot creates perceptual hashes of images posted to rooms where `phash:true`, which is then used for repost detection.
 The bot reacts with ♻️  to pictures it deems are duplicates.

+For phash library, a golang one is used due to a lack of any decent Node.js libraries.

 ### User trust
 The bot uses gathered statistics to determine the "trust level" of users.
 This